interledger/rfcs/CONTRIBUTING.md

 Theare are three document types: *Proposals*, *Working Drafts*, and *Candidate Specifications*.

 ### Proposals
 A _Proposal_ is an RFC document that proposes some new feature, protocol or idea related to Interledger.
-The criteria for getting a proposal document merged is minimal: project maintainers will review the document to ensure style conformance and applicability to Interledger standards, but will otherwise require not require editorial fixes before allowing a proposal to be published.
+The criteria for getting a proposal document merged is minimal: project maintainers will review the document to ensure style conformance and applicability to Interledger standards, but will otherwise not require editorial fixes before allowing a proposal to be published.

-#### Publish a Proposal
+#### Publishing a Proposal
 To publish a new Proposal, submit a Pull Request to the [RFC Proposals repo](https://github.com/interledger/rfcs/proposals) with a new Markdown file.
-The file MUST follow the naming convention `0000-title`, where title is a lower case title with spaces replaced by hyphens (`-`), and have front-matter (similar to GitHub pages rendered from MarkDown) specifying at least a `title` and `draft` (an integer, starting at 1 and incrementing with each revision of the RFC).
+The file MUST follow the naming convention `0000-title`, where title is a lower case title with spaces replaced by hyphens (`-`), and have front-matter (similar to GitHub pages rendered from MarkDown) specifying at least a `title`, `type`, and `draft` (an integer, starting at 1 and incrementing with each revision of the RFC).
+The `type` MUST have the value `proposal`.

 Example:
 ```markdown